 Jennifer: Want to be clear on where the current scope stops and where a new one would begin.
 WO will have a conversation on their own, offline, and come back to us.
 And ASG should have our own internal conversations, especially given that a lot of the expanded work will fall on the Delhi team.

-Next steps:
+Part 4: Determining Next steps

 Offline conversations about separate scopes of work